mapattacker/datascience/supervised.rst

 Logistic Regression
 **************************
 Binary output or y value.
+Functions are available in both statsmodels and sklearn packages.

 .. image:: images/logisticR.png